la2050/archive/_projects/2016/connecting-communities-of-support-with-families-who-have-a-critically-ill-young-child-or-parent.md

   LA is the BEST place to CONNECT and Here to Serve offers the only program and platform to do that when you have a young child or parent in medical crisis and you do not qualify for government assistance!
+Please explain how you will define and measure success for your project.​: >- We define success in two ways:

+  1) The number of families we are able to serve and meet all their needs and

+  2) Each family's review of how Here to Serve met their needs via survey at the end of treatment.

+  As one family we served put it: “Here to Serve does not count success by providing a lot of people with band aid solutions.
+Here to Serve comes through during the deepest, darkest, most stressful time that a parent can face.
+When a child is gravely ill, Here to Serve is there to help families bridge the gap from heart ache and catastrophe to a new life which sadly doesn't always include their child.”
+Leilani O'Dell

+  We survey our families asking about the services we provided, and the tangible support we were able to give.
+Here to Serve has been named by Great Nonprofits (www.greatnonprofits.org) as a 2014 Top-Rated Nonprofit as it appears on Guidestar and we have received no less than 5 stars on EVERY review submitted.
+  What demonstrates our success most is how many of our families come out of these difficult journeys emotionally, physically and financially healthy, keeping their jobs and 75% give back, often volunteering at Here to Serve and other nonprofits!

+  If we are able to continue our 5-star rating by our clients, keep caregivers (parents) healthy, physically, emotionally and financially, employed and able to give back (to Here to Serve or other nonprofits) after their journey with their critically ill child or parent is over, we count that a measurable success!
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/connecting-communities-of-support-with-families-who-have-a-critically-ill-young-child-or-parent/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6154785996741-team91.jpg
 organization_name: 'Here to Serve, Inc'